octobercms/docs/backend-forms.md

 **maxDate** | the maximum/latest date that can be selected.
 Default: 2020-12-31.
 **firstDay** | the first day of the week.
 Default: 0 (Sunday).
 **showWeekNumber** | show week numbers at head of row.
-Default: false **ignoreTimezone** | display datetime exactly as it is stored, ignoring October's and the backend user's specified timezones
+Default: false **ignoreTimezone** | display datetime exactly as it is stored, ignoring October's and the backend user's specified timezones.
+If you use `mode: date`, you would probably need to set this to `true` to avoid the value of date being saved into database incorrectly.

 <a name="widget-fileupload"></a>
 ### File upload